rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 - Uncomment the line at the end and change it to `sudo systemctl restart nimbus`
 ::::
 :::: tab Prysm x64
+The following assumes you use the default data folder at: `/srv/prysm/prysm_data`.
+If you have a different configuration, like an external SSD, replace all instances of that below with your own folder.
 ```
 sudo nano /etc/systemd/system/prysm-bn.service
 ```